 Submitting your application within the deadline is the single most important part of the admissions process.
 Taking the time to put together an outstanding application, complete with a brilliant personal essay and impressive recommendation letters is futile if you do not send in your application on time.
 Very few colleges if any will even bother to look at any applications that come in after the deadline.

 Priority Deadlines: If you apply before this deadline, you have a higher chance of getting admitted and/or receiving a scholarship to a university.
 Many state and/or public universities use priority deadlines to encourage early applications.
 They do not guarantee admissions to those who apply after the priority deadlines but do accept some of those applications.
 (Taken from: getmetocollege.org)

-Priority deadlines to the University of Utah for example, is December 1st; and Utah State University is March 1st.
-While these dates have not changed in the last several years, school websites are always the best source for accurate and up-to-date information on deadlines.
+Priority deadlines to the University of Utah for example, is November 1st; and Utah State University is January 10th.
+These dates are subject to change year to year, school websites are always the best source for accurate and up-to-date information on deadlines.

 Regular Admissions: This is a set deadline for applying to a college.
 You apply by one date-usually January 1-February 1.
 You find out in March-April whether you get admitted.
 You must let the college of your choice know your decision by a certain day, usually by May 1.

 Rolling Admissions: Some public universities and private colleges offer Rolling Admissions.
 You apply as soon as you can and within a few weeks you can find out whether or not you get in.
 This goes on throughout most of the admissions cycle for a college.
 Once your application is complete, you can get a decision.
 Westminster College, for example, has rolling admissions.